Key Takeaways

 Related: Rodent Proof Ductwork: 6 Ways to Get Rid of Rats in Your Air Ducts

-5. Is Your Air Conditioner Smelling Like Dirty Feet or Socks?
+5. Air Conditioner Smells Like Dirty Socks

-To eliminate the odor, the first step is to clean the evaporator coils, which can be done either by a professional or as a DIY project if you are familiar with AC maintenance.
+- To eliminate the odor, clean the coils, which can be done either by a professional or as a DIY project if you are familiar with AC maintenance.
 Cleaning the coils removes mold and bacteria buildup, helping to get rid of the smell.
-Additionally, ensuring that your unit’s drain lines are clear and functioning properly is crucial to prevent future moisture accumulation.

 This air conditioner smell is the most alarming one on this list.
 More often than not, this indicates gas leakage within the system, specifically Methyl Mercaptan.